In this article, we will discuss the essential topic of jurisprudence “Sociological School of Jurisprudence”. Let’s begin.

 Leon Duguit (1859-1928):-

-Leon Duguit was a French Jurist and leading scholar of Droit Public (Public Law) who made a substantial contribution to the sociological jurisprudence in the early twentieth century.
-He was much influenced by the Auguste Comte’s theory of law as a fact which denounced individual rights of men and subordinated them to social interest and Durkheim’s work “Division of Labour in Society”.
+Leon Duguit was a French Jurist and leading scholar of Droit Public (Public Law) who made a substantial contribution to sociological jurisprudence in the early twentieth century.
+He was much influenced by August Comte’s theory of law as a fact that denounced individual rights of men and subordinated them to social interest and Durkheim’s work “Division of Labour in Society”.
 In this theory, he made a distinction between the two kinds of needs of men in society namely:-

 1. Common needs of the individuals who are satisfied by mutual assistance,